Voteshield/reggie/README.md

 ## Using reggie

-reggie will take your voter file and convert it into a single compressed voter file along with voter history metadata.
-You can use it on the command line or within Python by giving the location of the file, the state, and the date of the file snapshot.
+reggie will convert voter files into a single compressed voter file along with voter history metadata using either the command line or from within a python environment.

 The current available states are Arizona, Colorado, Florida, Georgia, Iowa, Kansas, Michigan, Minnesota, Missouri, Nevada, New Jersey, New York, North Carolina, Ohio, Pennsylvania, and Texas.
 Because the voter file for North Carolina is entirely public and can be found on the [state's website](https://dl.ncsbe.gov/index.html?prefix=data/), a smaller version of the NC file is included in the test_data folder.

 ## Examples